samir-puranik/sp18-proj1/ANSWERS.md

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

+I passed in trainer_path(current_trainer).
+This is the path_prefix to the path that routes to the profile of the current_trainer.
+We must pass current_trainer as a parameter to pull up the current trainer's page.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+During the default rendering that happens for every page in application.html.erb, there is a check to see if any messages should be flashed to the screen.
+It does this by flashing every message in the flashes hash.
+The line above adds an error type to the flash map so that the certain message can be rendered in messages.html.erb in the layouts folder in views.

 # Give us feedback on the project and decal below!